 The scent of the pale purple flowers alone can reduce stress for most people.
 Adding a few drops of the essential oil to a warm bath or mixing it into a body oil is a great way to show yourself a little love and unwind after a hard day.

-When taken as a tea lavender acts as a gentle, warming nervine and digestive aid and helps to dispel pent-up tension.
+When taken as a tea lavender acts as a gentle, warming nervine and digestive aid that helps to dispel pent-up tension.

 Lavender can be very overpowering on its own, so its best when mixed with other herbs in a tea blend.